-Install a ball value to the water inlet fitting and secure the bronze hose connector to the value.
-The use of a ball value in the seawater system is mandatory for safely shutting off the water flow when necessary.
-Failure to install a ball value can be life-threatening and poses significant safety risks.
+Install a ball valve to the water inlet fitting and secure the bronze hose connector to the valve.
+The use of a ball valve in the seawater system is mandatory for safely shutting off the water flow when necessary.
+Failure to install a ball valve can be life-threatening and poses significant safety risks.